 Another game that employees at Freshworks like to use in the onboarding process is Mafia.
 There’s just something about this game, that involves you being on guard and wary of trusting anyone else at the table, that ends up building that trust in actuality.

 When the hullabaloo dies down, set the right expectations for the next couple of days.
-Most new hires are raring to show what they can do to everyone else so they’ll appreciate the time to prepare for the meetings and events ahead.
+Most new hires are raring to show what they can do to everyone else, so they’ll appreciate the time to prepare for the meetings and events ahead.
 If you can swing it, you should get them into a meeting with a leader so they can get a sense of the big picture and their role in it.
 That should go a long way in stoking the fire into a flame.
 When you create your new hire onboarding checklist, you should also add in things for your new hire to do or accomplish in the first one week or month.
 This will help them plan, prepare and pull it off in style.

 A great team welcome sets an employee up for success so they can hit the ground running.
 But it doesn’t just end the minute orientation winds up.
 A great welcome also involves following up with them after they’ve settled in – a month, 6 months down the line – and making sure that the fire’s still going strong.

-How do you welcome new employees to your team?
+What are some of your favorite new employee onboarding ideas?
 Let us know and we’ll add it to your list (and credit you!).

 Subscribe for blog updates